Carl0s2/slapdash/README.md

 ### Stretch goals

 ### Ensure that this game works with and without javascript
-My choice of technologies might cause some issues here lol No, my assumption of what this means is that the game should work without the front end UI driving it?
+My choice of technologies might cause some issues here...

+My assumption of what this means is that the game should work without the front end UI driving it?
 And while testing locally, I was able to play the game using postman

 ### Write tests, or describe your testing plan